apache/nuttx/configs/16z/nsh/README.txt

 STATUS
 ------
+1. Note that you must apply the ZNEO patch if you are using ZDS-II 5.0.1.
+   See the README.txt file in the parent directory for more information.

-1. This configuration does not run correctly.
-There is a problem with the serial driver.
-When started, some garbled characters appear on the console.
-I suspect (a) the UART is not being configured correctly, and (2) UART interrupts are not be set up correctly.
+2. This configuration does not run correctly.
+There is currently a problem with the SRAM accesses.

-2. I bet that this code, like ostest, will not run if started by a hardware reset.
+3. I bet that this code, like ostest, will not run if started by a hardware reset.
 It may only run when started via the debugger.